kzoldak/DataScienceSchoolIo/scikitlearn/notes/knearest_neighbors.md

 ## In R program:
-knn(training.set, test.set, training.set.labels, K) in class package.
+`knn(training.set, test.set, training.set.labels, K)`
+This is located in the `class` package.

 ## In Python:
-scikit-learn implements two different nearest neighbors classifiers: KNeighborsClassifier implements learning based on the k nearest neighbors of each query point, where k is an integer value specified by the user.
-RadiusNeighborsClassifier implements learning based on the number of neighbors within a fixed radius r of each training point, where r is a floating-point value specified by the user.
+`scikit-learn` contains two different nearest neighbors classifiers:
+1. `KNeighborsClassifier` implements learning based on the k nearest neighbors of each query point, where k is an integer value specified by the user.
+2. `RadiusNeighborsClassifier` implements learning based on the number of neighbors within a fixed radius r of each training point, where r is a floating-point value specified by the user.

-The k-neighbors classification in KNeighborsClassifier is the most commonly used technique.
-The optimal choice of the value k is highly data-dependent: in general a larger k suppresses the effects of noise, but makes the classification boundaries less distinct.
+The k-neighbors classification in `KNeighborsClassifier` is the most commonly used technique.
+The optimal choice of the value k is highly data-dependent: in general, a larger k suppresses the effects of noise but makes the classification boundaries less distinct.

-In cases where the data is not uniformly sampled, radius-based neighbors classification in RadiusNeighborsClassifier can be a better choice.
+In cases where the data is not uniformly sampled, radius-based neighbors classification in `RadiusNeighborsClassifier` can be a better choice.
 The user specifies a fixed radius r, such that points in sparser neighborhoods use fewer nearest neighbors for the classification.
 For high-dimensional parameter spaces, this method becomes less effective due to the so-called “curse of dimensionality”.

 The basic nearest neighbors classification uses uniform weights: that is, the value assigned to a query point is computed from a simple majority vote of the nearest neighbors.
 Under some circumstances, it is better to weight the neighbors such that nearer neighbors contribute more to the fit.
 This can be accomplished through the weights keyword.
-The default value, weights = 'uniform', assigns uniform weights to each neighbor. weights = 'distance' assigns weights proportional to the inverse of the distance from the query point.
+The default value, `weights = 'uniform'`, assigns uniform weights to each neighbor. `weights = 'distance'` assigns weights proportional to the inverse of the distance from the query point.
 Alternatively, a user-defined function of the distance can be supplied to compute the weights.